-Start with opening the Transaction Entry window (Financial navigation page > Transactions > General), then click on the Correct button (without entering in any other information).
+Start by opening the Transaction Entry window (Financial navigation page > Transactions > General), then click on the Correct button (without entering any other information).

 Next, select the year and enter or look up the Journal Entry number to be backed out.
 Clicking OK will bring a user back to the Transaction Entry window with an "unposted backout" entry (reference 2 below).

 A backout entry is mostly non-editable.
 Why?
-It’s intended to be a reversal of the original entry.
-If the accounts and dollars were editable, it wouldn’t hold the audit trail of being an exact reversal.
-The 2 things that are editable are the date (in case the original period is closed, for example) and the description.
+It's intended to be a reversal of the original entry.
+If the accounts and dollars were editable, it wouldn't hold the audit trail of being an exact reversal.
+The 2 editable things are the date (in case the original period is closed, for example) and the description.
 Notice even the journal entry type is greyed out (Reference 1 in my pic, Standard vs. Reversing).
-By default, the Reference will say “Back Out Journal Entry XXXX” unless you type in something to override that.
+By default, the Reference will say "Back Out Journal Entry XXXX" unless I type in something to override that.

-If you just want to back out an entry, save or post this and you’re done.
-If you chose Backout and Correct, as soon as you post or save, the “correction” part will appear in the window.
-The Correct part is fully editable – type, date, dollars, accounts – anything is changeable.
-At this point Dynamics GP has no idea what was wrong with this entry in the first place so it’s a perfect copy of the entry you just backed out, you need to change something here now or it will simply re-create the exact same transaction you just backed out!
-The default Reference is “Correct Journal Entry XXXX”.
+If I just want to back out an entry, save or post this and I’m done.
+If I choose Backout and Correct, as soon as I post or save, the "correction" part will appear in the window.
+The Correct part is fully editable - type, date, dollars, accounts - anything is changeable.
+At this point Dynamics GP has no idea what was wrong with this entry in the first place so it's a perfect copy of the entry I just backed out, I need to change something here now or it will simply re-create the same transaction I just backed out!
+The default Reference is "Correct Journal Entry XXXX".

 What does it look like after posting?

 After posting a backout and correct, an inquiry to that transaction will look like this.
 If an entry was backed out and/or backed out and corrected, there is an audit trail linking those together and it will look like this.
-There are hyperlinks to each of those entries and if you click on them, you will also see an “Originating JE” field.
+There are hyperlinks to each of those entries and if I click on them, I will also see an "Originating JE" field.

-One interested side note: someone asked a question on last week’s post about whether copying/correcting copies all of the subledger information if you copy a subledger transaction.
+One interesting side note: someone asked a question on last week's post about whether copying/correcting copies all of the subledger information if I copy a subledger transaction.
 The answer is: it does!
-Here’s an excel screenshot where I exported some data from the Account Transactions SmartList including some of the most common Originating fields, to prove that it did copy that data.
+Here's an Excel screenshot where I exported some data from the Account Transactions SmartList including some of the most common Originating fields, to prove that it did copy that data.

 This makes sense, mostly!
-If a journal entry has been corrected already, you don’t want users correcting it a second time.
-The second error is a little different, it’s preventing a user from reversing a backout essentially.
-This one is tough, as there may be times where a user backed out the wrong entry by mistake and there’s no fixing that via this method, unfortunately.
+If a journal entry has been corrected already, I don't want users correcting it a second time.
+The second error is a little different, it's preventing a user from reversing a backout essentially.
+This one is tough, as there may be times when a user backed out the wrong entry by mistake and there's no fixing that via this method, unfortunately.

-What is allowed is if you goof up on the correction, that entry is allowed in the backout and correct window.
-In my example, I can backout or correct JE# 3485 if I really wanted to.
-It wouldn’t be the first time I’ve seen someone “correct” an entry multiple times because they weren’t paying attention to the first correction! (not that I’m using personal experience on that one or anything!)
+What is allowed is if I goof up on the correction, that entry is allowed in the backout and correct window.
+In my example, I can backout or correct JE# 3485 if I want to.
+It wouldn't be the first time I've seen someone "correct" an entry multiple times because they weren't paying attention to the first correction! (not that I'm using personal experience on that one or anything!)

-Otherwise the same messages will apply if you’re trying to backout or correct a sub-ledger transaction (see last week’s post for more on that too).
+Otherwise, the same messages will apply when trying to backout or correct a sub-ledger transaction (see last week's post for more on that too).
 That behaviour is controllable via General Ledger Setup.